- Opening Hours

 We expect all patients to be responsible and avoid attending the surgery under the influence of alcohol or illegal drugs.
 Any alteration of prescriptions is illegal and will not be tolerated.

 We welcome constructive criticism and suggestions.
-If you have a complaint in respect of the Practice please contact our Practice Manager.
-If the complaint is concerning the Dispensary/Pharmacy please contact the Superintendent Pharmacist.
-You can contact them by phone or in writing.
+If you have a complaint in respect of the Practice please contact our Complaints Manager Donna Szukalski.
+You can contact her by phone or in writing.
 We will endeavour to address the problem as quickly as possible.
-A leaflet detailing our full complaints procedure is available from the practice reception or pharmacy.
+A leaflet detailing our full complaints procedure is available from the practice reception.

 The complaints form is available here - click here if your complaint is related to the Health Centre.
-Please complete the relevant form and return to the Practice, addressed to the Practice Manager or the Superintendent Pharmacist.
+Please complete the relevant form and return it to the Practice, addressed to the Complaints Manager.

 Fees for Private Work